nexusformat/definitions/manual/source/mailinglist.rst

     TRAC (http://trac.edgewall.org)
 	    is the issue tracking and bug reporting system used by the NeXus developers.

-NeXus Code Subversion Mailing List
+:NeXus Code Subversion Mailing List:
     Members of this list will receive an email whenever a commit is made to the :ref:`NeXus code repository <Subversion>`.
     This list cannot be posted to - all questions should instead